acorn-io/docs/docs/40-databases/05-mariadb.md

 ```

 The `secrets` property of a service is a list of secret names that can be referenced by a consuming container.

+## Examples

+See [examples folder](https://github.com/acorn-io/mariadb/tree/main/examples/my-todo) for a sample application using this service.